-1. Your share of the depreciation allowed or allowable (not including the section 179 expense deduction).

-2. Your share of the section 179 expense deduction (if any) passed through for the property and the corporation's tax year(s) in which the amount was passed through.
+- 1. Your share of the depreciation allowed or allowable (not including the section 179 expense deduction). - 2.
+Your share of the section 179 expense deduction (if any) passed through for the property and the corporation's tax year(s) in which the amount was passed through.
 Reduce this amount by the portion, if any, of your unused (carryover) section 179 expense deduction for this property.

-Code M. Section 453(I)(3) informa-
+Code M. Section 453(I)(3) information.

-tion.
 The corporation will report any information you need to figure the interest due under section 453(I)(3) with respect to the disposition of certain timeshares and residential lots on the installment method.
-Report the interest on Schedule 4 (Form 1040), line 62.
+Report the interest on Schedule 2 (Form 1040 or 1040-SR), line 8.
 Check box "c" and enter "453(I)(3)" and the amount of the interest in the space next to that box.
 See section 453(I)(3) for details on how to figure the interest.

 Code N. Section 453A(c) information.
 The corporation will report any information you need to figure the interest due under section 453A(c) with respect to certain installment sales.
-Report the interest on Schedule 4 (Form 1040), line 62.
+Report the interest on Schedule 2 (Form 1040 or 1040-SR), line 8.
 Check box "c" and enter "453A(c)" and the amount of the interest in the space next to that box.
 See section 453A(c) for details on how to figure the interest.

 Code O. Section 1260(b) information.
 The corporation will report any information you need to figure the interest due under section 1260(b).
 If the corporation had gain from certain constructive ownership transactions, your tax liability must be increased by the interest charge on any deferral of gain recognition under section 1260(b).
-Report the interest on Schedule 4 (Form 1040), line 62.
-Enter "1260(b)" and the amount of the interest in the space to the left of line 62.
+Report the interest on Schedule 2 (Form 1040 or 1040-SR), line 8.
+Enter "1260(b)" and the amount of the interest in the space to the left of line 8.
 See section 1260(b) for details on how to figure the interest.